-Your credit score plays an integral part in whether or not you’re accepted for a loan.
+Your credit score plays an integral part in whether you’re accepted for a loan.
 It means taking steps to improve your score should improve your odds of getting a loan.
 Your credit score won’t improve overnight, so getting your credit in shape should be looked at as a long-term process.

-It’s also worth checking your credit report to make sure there are no errors, and if you do spot mistakes, contacting the company in question to correct your file.
+Correcting mistakes: It’s worth checking your credit report to make sure there are no errors, and if you do spot mistakes, contact the company in question to correct your file